microsoft/onnxruntime/docs/performance/float16.md

 ## Mixed Precision

 If float16 conversion is giving poor results, you can convert most of the ops to float16 but leave some in float32.
-The `auto_mixed_precision` tool finds a minimal set of ops to skip while retaining a certain level of accuracy.
+The `auto_mixed_precision.auto_convert_mixed_precision` tool finds a minimal set of ops to skip while retaining a certain level of accuracy.
 You will need to provide a sample input for the model.

 Since the CPU version of ONNX Runtime doesn't support float16 ops and the tool needs to measure the accuracy loss, **the mixed precision tool must be run on a device with a GPU**.